 Come in and meet us in person!
 Schedule your free consultation today.

-Check In's at CrossFit Naples = Helping Our Local Community
+Check In At CFN= Helping Our Local Community

-For the month of October, every time you check into CrossFit Naples, we will donate a set amount per check-in to The Shelter for Abused Women and Children.
-We’ll keep you up-to-date on the amount of good done and the amount of check-ins we get on a weekly basis.
+For the month of December, every time you check-in to CrossFit Naples, we will donate ONE book to a child in need during the holiday.
+We'll keep you up-to-date on the amount of good done.

 Only Gym is SWFL to be chosen!